-Singapore And International Efforts
+Singapore and International Efforts

 SINGAPORE AND INTERNATIONAL EFFORTS

-The causes and impact of climate change can only be addressed effectively by a concerted international effort.
+The causes and impacts of climate change can only be addressed effectively by a concerted international effort.
 Every country needs to play its part to reduce global concentrations of greenhouse gases (GHGs) and adapt to the impact of climate change.

 The UN Framework Convention on Climate Change